Yardbarker

 *Current as of April 2025

-Fubo vs. DIRECTV STREAM content
+Fubo vs. DIRECTV content

 Where Fubo wins

 Fubo was built and made as a sports-focused livestreaming platform, but has remolded itself to offer more to a larger audience.
-Fubo outclasses DIRECTV STREAM with an immense 211+ channel lineup, which far exceeds the 90+ DIRECTV STREAM offers.
+Fubo outclasses DIRECTV with an immense 211+ channel lineup, which far exceeds the 90+ DIRECTV offers.
 Fubo Pro and Elite package Subscribers get major broadcast networks like NBC, CBS, ABC, and Fox, alongside popular cable channels like CNN and Comedy Central.
 For subscribers with kids at home, Fubo also includes the Disney Channel, Cartoon Network, and Nickelodeon to keep your family happy.

 Where Fubo loses